It4innovations/hyperqueue/docs/jobs/cresources.md

 If you want to see how will a HQ worker see your CPU configuration without actually starting the worker, you can use the [`hq worker hwdetect`](cli:hq.worker.hwdetect) command, which will print the detected CPU configuration.

+You can find out how to modify or disable automatic detection of resources [here](resources.md#configuring-automatic-detection).

 ### Manual specification of CPU configuration